-As much as I avoid eating food that isn’t healthy, I don’t eat something just because it is healthy—it absolutely must taste good and worthy of savoring.
+As much as I avoid eating food that isn’t healthy, I don’t eat something just because it is healthy—it must taste good and be worthy of savoring.

 The German-Chocolate Fudge Bites recipe by Chocolate Covered Katie was a whole different story.
 Although the ingredient list had pecans and coconut like German chocolate frosting, I did not find the final product all that similar, but still very good.
 With a few adjustments to kick-up the decadence factor just a little, this recipe for chocolate covered fudge in bite-size convenience has found a permanent place in my recipe file (and my refrigerator).